systemjs/systemjs/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/systemjs/systemjs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 Universal dynamic module loader - loads ES6 modules, AMD, CommonJS and global scripts in the browser and NodeJS.
+Works with both Traceur and 6to5.

 Designed as a collection of extensions to the [ES6 module loader](https://github.com/ModuleLoader/es6-module-loader) which can also be applied individually.